 Jacob Myer patented the 400 acre tract where Dowdall's Station stood across from Pope's Cabin.
+His tract lay between those of James Garrard to the east, and Thomas McGee to the west, as shown in this drawing.

 Below is a digital image of the original plat and description drawn by James Hord.
 It and the following patent are provided by the Kentucky Secretary of State's web site.